 Dr. Bimal Patel is the President of CEPT University in Ahmedabad, and leads HCP Design, Planning and Management Pvt.
 Ltd., a leading architecture, planning and project management firm.
 From his impressive roster of architectural design built up over more than 25 years, one in particular made him speak up about his experience.
 The Gujarat High Court’s end users were unhappy with the design, citing long distances between courts.
 Many changes were enforced during the construction too.
 Often in cases like these, the design envelope falls away to make room for the users’ wishes, for it is they who will ultimately be using the building in question, and their perspective holds merit.
 Dr. Patel goes on to share his views on the many challenges a designer faces in the field, not only with the project, but how it should appease the various people behind it and its users.

-Below, we share the contents of the post by Dr. Bimal Patel, as shared on Facebook, along with the images of Gujarat High Court Building.
+Below, we are sharing the contents of the post by Dr. Bimal Patel, as shared on Facebook, along with the images of Gujarat High Court Building.

 Ahmedabad’s lawyers were unhappy with my design for the Gujarat High Court.
 It required them to walk long distances from court to court and many of them had to visit several in a day.
 Having worked very hard on this project for many years, this was a bitter verdict to digest.
 It also taught me a simple but important lesson: while designing a building make sure to get inputs from everyone who is going to use it.